Tablecloth: Fabrics and care

-Today, dining tablecloths are typically made of cotton, a poly-cotton blend, or a PVC-coated material that can be wiped clean, but they can be made of almost any material, including delicate fabrics like embroidered silk.
+Today, dining tablecloths are typically made of Linen, cotton, a poly-cotton blend, or a PVC-coated material that can be wiped clean, but they can be made of almost any material, including delicate fabrics like embroidered silk.
 Ease of laundering is an important consideration for tablecloths used for dining, as they are easily soiled.

 History

 The oldest known reference to tablecloth dates back to around 100 AD, when it was mentioned by ancient Latin Spanish poet Martial.

 In many European cultures a white, or mainly white, tablecloth used to be the standard covering for a dinner table.
 In the later medieval period, spreading a high quality white linen or cotton cloth on the table was an important part of preparing for a feast in a wealthy household.
 Over time, the custom of arranging tableware on a cloth became common for most social classes except the very poorest.
 As eating habits changed in the 20th century, a much greater range of table-setting styles developed.
 Some formal dinners still use white tablecloths, often with a damask weave, but other colours and patterns are also common.